-With respect to the web infrastructure for teaching tools that E-CAM is developing, significant progress has been made.
-As regards content, we have a capture and remote participation methodology in place for our training events.
-This methodology has been successfully demonstrated for the 2nd EasyBuild User Meeting that E-CAM co-organised.
-Relevant portions of the Extended Software Development Workshop (ESDW) events of 2017 have also been captured.
+We also have a capture and remote participation methodology in place for our training events.
+This methodology was originally successfully demonstrated for the 2nd EasyBuild User Meeting that E-CAM co-organised in early 2017 and has been used at a number of events since.

-The outsourced development relating to the E-CAM Training Portal is now complete and the service has been configured and publicly available since December 2017.
-TThe system upon which our service will be built is Clowder, which is developed at NCSA.
+The system upon which our online training portal is built is Clowder, which is developed at NCSA.
 Clowder is a research data management system designed to support any data format and multiple research domains.
-E-CAM has expanded the capabilities of Clowder to understand new filetypes that cover the scope of the content to be includeed by E-CAM: video presentations, PDFs and URLs.
-Content ofall types is being added from the 2017 ESDW program and the service is expected to be widely leveraged in the 2018 program.
+E-CAM has expanded the capabilities of Clowder to understand new filetypes that cover the scope of the content to be included by E-CAM: video presentations, PDFs and URLs.
+The platform itself is under continuous development, with Android/iOS apps currently being beta-tested.